Reviews

 MSI Pulse GL76 Review (i7-11800H, RTX 3060)

-In May 2021, MSI brought its new gaming notebooks, equipped with Intel’s 11 Generation Core processors.
-These new gaming notebook models were launched in different series (from MSI).
-And today, we have decided to review one of them.
+In May 2021, MSI launched a new gaming laptop with Intel’s 11th Gen Core processors.
+These new gaming laptop models are launched in different series.
+Today, we decided to review one of them.

-The laptop model we are going to review in this article is MSI Pulse GL76.
-Moreover, the variant we have selected is the one that comes with the combination of Core i7-11800H and RTX 3060 GPU, a powerful duo for gaming.
-Further, it is worth mentioning that this is the top-end variant in the Pulse GL76 model.
-The laptop comes with many breakthroughs, discussed in this article.
+The laptop we will review in this article is the MSI Pulse GL76.
+The variant we have chosen is equipped with a Core i7-11800H processor and an RTX 3060 GPU.
+It is also worth noting that this is the highest-end variant of the Pulse GL76.

 Processor Intel® Core™ i7-11800H Processor 2.3 GHz (24M Cache, up to 4.6 GHz, 8 Cores)